 Non-employee directors are entitled to receive an aggregate annual retainer fee in an amount equal to the cash dividends that such director would have received on the Shares underlying their outstanding RSUs if such RSUs were vested (or if RSUs were not yet issued to such director, based on the number of RSUs that were expected to be issued to such director).
 Such retainer fees are paid on a monthly basis, with the determination of the monthly amount being made on the applicable monthly dividend declaration date.
-The following table sets forth the cash retainer fees paid to non-employee directors in 2018:
+The following table sets forth the cash retainer fees paid to non-employee directors in 2019:

-Name Retainer Fee (\$) 3
+Name Retainer Fee (\$)

-Jack C. Lee \$30,375 ^{1 2}
+Jack Lee \$30,938

+Jay Ripley \$24,750

-Mary C. Ritchie \$24,300
+Mary C. Ritchie \$24,750

-E. Mitchell Shier \$24,300
+E. Mitchell Shier \$24,750

-Gary Patterson \$24,300

-Robert Bertram \$24,300
+Robert Bertram \$24,750

-Jay Ripley \$11,812 4
+Peter Grosskopf \$8,250

+Gary Patterson \$22,688

-Notes to table on previous page:
+Notes to table:

-- 1. The amount paid to Mr. Lee is higher as Mr. Lee was granted additional RSUs in recognition of the additional duties and responsibilities attributed to his position as Chairman of the Board. - In recognition of the \$150,000 limit (described on the next page) with respect to the grant of RSU's to non-employee directors, the Board has the discretion to award Mr. Lee an additional cash retainer in an amount equal to 25% of the market value of any vested RSUs during the course of a fiscal year if it is determined that such additional compensation is necessary, having regard to the additional duties and responsibilities attributed to his position as Chairman, market analysis and corporate performance (if the Board exercises its discretion to award such additional cash retainer, it will be paid on the vesting date of such RSUs).
-In exercising this discretion, the Board will consider, among other things, the compensation awarded to all other non-employee directors in a particular year and the responsibilities of the Chairman for such year. - 3.
-The Board has the discretion to approve an additional cash retainer fee to be paid to all non-employee directors, including Mr. Lee, if it is determined that additional compensation is required based on, among other things, increased duties and responsibilities of the non-employee directors, corporate performance and market analysis. - 4.
-Mr. Ripley joined the Board on May 8, 2018.
+- 1. The amount paid to Mr. Lee is higher than other Directors in recognition of the additional duties and responsibilities attributed to his position as Chairman of the Board.
+Mr. Lee has decided to retire from the Board and will not be standing for re-election at the Meeting.
+Mr. Ripley, should he be re-elected at the Meeting, is expected to take on the Chairman role. - 2.
+In recognition of the \$150,000 limit (described on the next page) with respect to the grant of RSU's to non-employee directors, the Board has the discretion to award the Chairman an additional cash retainer in an amount equal to 25% of the market value of any vested RSUs during the course of a fiscal year if it is determined that such additional compensation is necessary, having regard to the additional duties and responsibilities attributed to his position as Chairman, market analysis and corporate performance (if the Board exercises its discretion to award such additional cash retainer, it will be paid on the vesting date of such RSUs).
+In exercising this discretion, the Board will consider, among other things, the compensation awarded to all other non-employee directors in a particular year and the responsibilities of the Chairman for such year.

+- 3. The Board has the discretion to approve an additional cash retainer fee to be paid to all non-employee directors, including the Chairperson, if it is determined that additional compensation is required based on, among other things, increased duties and responsibilities of the non-employee directors, corporate performance and market analysis. - 4.
+Mr. Patterson retired from the Board on November 5, 2019.
+Mr. Grosskopf joined the Board on August 12, 2019.